relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Associated Actions:** actions are what happen when a rule matches a document.
 Currently supported Action Types are:

-    -   **Data Archiving**: triggers deletion of specified documents after the configured retention policy
+    -   **Data Disposal**: triggers deletion of specified documents after the configured retention policy
     -   **Advanced:** execute customer provided Relativity Script
     -   **Email:** generates an email with metadata about alerted documents